Overview

 and administering our clients’ accounts.
 They include investment research, both Schwab’s own and that of third

 parties.
-We may use this research to service all or a substantial number of our clients’ accounts, including
+We use this research to service all or a substantial number of our clients’ accounts, including accounts

-accounts not maintained at Schwab.
-In addition to investment research, Schwab also makes available software
+not maintained at Schwab.
+In addition to investment research, Schwab also makes available software and other

 ●